The Clinic Experience

 Students must apply to the Law Clinic sometime in the Spring semester of their second year of law school.
 Every February, signs are posted and memos are sent out to all second-year law students calling for those interested in joining the Law Clinic to apply.
 Because students are placed on a first come first serve basis, students are encouraged to apply early.

-Students may take clinic in the summer/fall/spring, summer/fall, or fall/spring.
+Students may take clinic in the fall/spring semesters.
 Students must participate in the clinic for at least two semesters.
 From time to time, clinical courses may be offered for one semester.
 Students should prepare for an exciting experience with the understanding you will be placed in a full immersion live-client clinic.

 As a general rule, the Clinic requires a two-semester commitment.
 The following one-semester clinics are, however, available: